ankorstore/yokai/docs/modules/fxhttpserver.md

 You can easily assert on:

-- HTTP response
+- HTTP responses
 - logs
 - traces
 - metrics

-For example, if we want to test the [ExampleHandler](#handler-registration):
+For example, if you want to test the [ExampleHandler](#handler-registration):

 ```go title="internal/handler/example_test.go"
 package handler_test